How do I check the status of my Update Service Subscription?

 Do the books cover Federal or Appellate procedure?

 Litigation By The Numbers® covers California state court practice only.
 There are several references to Federal procedure in California Civil Litigation and Discovery and a short chapter on appeals.
-A Federal book is in the works!

 What’s the difference between Litigation By The Numbers® and California Civil Litigation and Discovery (or the Substantive Companion)?

 Litigation By The Numbers® focuses on nuts and bolts of format, filing and service deadlines, Judicial Council forms, while California Civil Litigation and Discovery is more substantive.
 You can get a more detailed chapter-by-chapter explanation and see concrete examples by viewing our selected excerpts page.